Spinach vs Broccoli: Which is Better? A Complete Comparison

 Low-carb or Keto Diets

 If you’re considering one of these diets, the number of carbs each food contains may make a huge difference as far as which one you eat more often.
-Therefore, let’s examine if spinach or broccoli has more carbohydrates.
+Therefore, let’s examine which one has more carbohydrates.

 If your goal is weight loss, the number of calories per serving is important.
-Let’s examine how many calories per serving spinach and broccoli contains.
+Let’s examine how many calories per serving each one contains.

 If gaining lean muscle mass is your goal then the amount of protein and carbohydrates may matter to you.